 A/N: Hello!
 Thanks for checking out Certain Dark Things!
-This is an eight-part AU retelling in which Harry Potter is born a girl and later Sorted into Slytherin House.
+This is a nine-part AU retelling in which Harry Potter is born a girl and later Sorted into Slytherin House.
 The story explores a world in which various pieces of Voldemort's soul have gained sentience and exert their own influence over Magical Britain.

 Tags include: AU, Canon Divergence, Fem!Harry, Slytherin!Harry, Slytherin!Hermione, OoC!Neville, OFC, No Character Bashing, Violence, Angst, Horror, Necromancy, Pure-blood Politics, Child Abuse, Powerful!Horcruxes, Magical Theory.
 Later parts contain some darker themes.